Knowledge base

 - Click on Search.

-Consult the logs from Service Mail
+View logs from Mail Service

 - Click here to access the management of your product on the Infomaniak Manager (need help?).